Xero Shoes on the Shark Tank

 Xero Shoes before the Shark Tank

-Steven Sashen and Lena Phoenix started a company called "Feel The World" in 2009 which makes the original Invisible Shoe.
-It would make an interesting story if this business was started with the intentions of selling millions of shoe's and changing the running world one runner at a time.
-It would make an even better story if it was started almost on a fluke that has grown into a phenomenon that it has.
+Steven Sashen and Lena Phoenix started a company called "Feel The World" in 2009 making the original Invisible Shoe.
+It would make an interesting story if the business began with the intentions of selling millions of shoe's and changing the running world one runner at a time.

 |Super Light Weight Xero Shoe|

-The Invisible Shoe website went live on Nov.
-23, 2009 and quickly caught on as barefoot running was getting a lot of attention.
-In the first 3 years, the business has sold over 25,000 pairs of the invisible sandal, now being re branded as the Xero Shoe.
-Just a few months ago in November of 2012, Sashan was quoted saying that 2012 sales were 100% over 2011 sales and 2013 sales are expected to quadruple 2012.
-There was no way of him knowing that Xero Shoes would make it on the Shark Tank at that time, so he may have to adjust those number's much higher after the Shark Tank Effect takes hold.
+The Invisible Shoe site went live on Nov.
+23, 2009, and quickly caught on as barefoot running was starting to get lots of attention.
+In the first three years, the business sold over 25,000 pairs of the invisible sandals, now being rebranded as the Xero Shoe.
+Just a few months ago in November of 2012, Sashan was quoted saying that 2012 sales were 100% of 2011 sales and 2013 sales are expected to quadruple 2012.
+There was no way of him knowing Xero Shoes would make it on the Shark Tank at that time so he may have to adjust those number's much higher after the Shark Tank Effect takes hold.

-These are very impressive number's in any ones book and I think the Sharks will also agree.
-It's most likely going to come down to the valuation and how far Sashen and Phoenix can project this type of growth in the future.
-The fact that they are re branding the name just before the Shark Tank air's is a fact that can not be ignored.
-Personally I still like the original Invisible Shoe name over the new Xero Shoes.
-I know, I get it, it's not really an invisible shoe, but it still sounds cool, and it's a lot easier to remember.
+Those are very impressive growth number's in any one's book, and I think the Sharks will also agree.
+It's most likely going to come down to the valuation and how far Sashen and Phoenix can project this type of future growth.
+The fact that they're re-branding the name just before the Shark Tank air's is a fact that can not be ignored.
+Personally, I still like the original Invisible Shoe name over the new Xero Shoes.
+I know, I get it, it's not an invisible shoe, but it still sounds cool, and easier to remember.

-Xero Sandales after the Shark Tank UpdateSteven and Lena came into the Shark Tank practically barefoot.
-They are the self professed "aging hippie athletes from Boulder, Co. and they are their spokes people".
-Steven wasted no time asking 400k for a 8% stake of the barefoot sandal business valuing it at a whopping $5 million.
+Xero Sandals after the Shark Tank UpdateSteven and Lena came into the Shark Tank practically barefoot.
+They're the self-professed "aging hippie athletes from Boulder, Co."
+Steven wasted no time asking 400k for 8% stake in the barefoot sandal business valuing it at a whopping $5 million.
 Robert Herjevic the "Ginny Pig Shark" puts the Xero Sandal's to the test and really likes them.

-To justify this high valuation Lena says that since their website launched 2 1/2 years ago, they have sold over $650,000.00 of the Do-It-Yourself Sandal Kit's with Zero advertising.
-In the last 2 months they have already done over $130k and they are on track to do $1.2 million for the year.
+To justify this high valuation, Lena says that since their website launched 2 1/2 years ago, they have sold over $650,000.00 of the Do-It-Yourself Sandal Kit's with Zero advertising.
+In the last 2 months, they've already sold over $130k, and on track to do $1.2 million for the year.
 The most popular Xero Sandal retails for $24.95 and costs $3.40 to make.
 They sell them wholesale for $12.95 to 9 retail stores so far carrying the Xero Shoes.

-In the end there was no deal but I have a feeling we have not seen the last of the Barefoot Runners from Boulder.
-They are the perfect spokes people for this rather unusual but very comfortable running sandal.
+In the end, there was no deal, but I have a feeling we haven't seen the last of the Barefoot Runners from Boulder.
+They're the perfect spokespeople for this rather unusual but very comfortable running sandal.